A Walking MiracleApril 06, 2019

 2018 was a difficult year and the fallen human in me wanted to curse it as a bad year.
 But, the Christian in me sees it as a redemption year!
 The Lord called me and redeemed me!
-However painful the process was, He showed me His sovereignty; that He is in control and that He has the power to use anyone for His glory.
+However painful the process was, He showed me His sovereignty.
+He is in control and has the power to use anyone for His glory.

 I grew up knowing Jesus Christ but I didn’t have an intimate relationship with Him until this crisis.
 Before this, I felt quite invincible career-wise.
 I was a young professional woman with goals.
 I was a thesis away from finishing my master’s degree in nursing while working in the Operating Room.
 I received my referral letter for a bridging program to become an Australian nurse.
 My plans were going in my favor until they didn’t.